MBI 414/514 - Immunology Principles

 of fluid, but not cells, into an area where cell damage

-Answering these essay questions correctly will lead you to a better understanding
+Answering the following essay questions correctly will lead you to a better understanding

-at least two of them will be on the final exam.
+at least three of them will be on the final exam.

 The mythical Gram-negative extracellular bacterium,